 I mixed the pastry dough and let it rest at room temperature to rise for a little over an hour.
 Then I rolled out the dough and finished the braids as usual.

+The result was beautiful soft braids that were quite delicious.
 So, if you are in a rush, and simply cannot wait to let the dough chill for a few hours, you can skip that step.

-Trust me, it's worth the wait.
+Trust me, it's worth the wait!

 When the pastry dough is chilled, the butter solidifies, making it easier to work with and allowing the layers of dough and butter to remain distinct during the rolling process.
 This creates the flaky, layered texture that is characteristic of butter braid pastries.